ScriptRaccoon/portfolio-website/src/data/projects/chess-program.md

 Apart from a stalemate, there are three situations in which the game automatically draws:

 - There is insufficient material.
 - For 75 moves no pawn has been moved and no piece has been captured.
 - The same position has been on the board 5 times for the same player.

-Chess is played with two players, but currently, this program only works in one window in which both players have to alternate making moves.
+Chess is played with two players, but this program only works in one window in which both players have to alternate making moves.
+(I have implemented this later in [Multi-player Chess program](/projects/chess-multiplayer-svelte).)

 The game design is responsive so that it changes when you resize the window or use a mobile device.